lalinsky/coro.zig/README.md

  - allocating stacks on virtual memory with proper stack guard pages
  - growable stacks within the reserved virtual memory space
     * automatic on Windows
-    * opt-in on Linux, FreeBSD and NetBSD (uses custom SIGSEGV handler)
+    * opt-in on Linux, FreeBSD, NetBSD and macOS (uses custom SIGSEGV/SIGBUS handler)
-    * not available on macOS (contribution welcome)
  - stacks registered with Valgrind in debug mode